aspose-words/Aspose.Words-API-References/english/net/aspose.words/controlchar/optionalhyphenchar/_index.md

 linktitle: OptionalHyphenChar
 articleTitle: OptionalHyphenChar
 second_title: Aspose.Words for .NET
-description: ControlChar OptionalHyphenChar field.
-Optional Hyphen in Microsoft Word is char31 in C#.
+description: Discover how to use the Optional Hyphen in Microsoft Word (char31) to enhance your document formatting and improve readability.
+Learn more now!
 type: docs
 weight: 190
 url: /net/aspose.words/controlchar/optionalhyphenchar/